Can You Grill Under Gazebo?

 How can you make grilling under a gazebo safer?

-If your gazebo has a vent, or if it is a grill gazebo, then it is safer to put a grill there.
-The heat and smoke produced from your grilling need enough space to ventilate without causing discomfort to anyone present.
-If your gazebo is not spacious enough, then it is best to cancel the grilling and order some takeout instead.
+If your gazebo has a vent or is specifically designed for grilling (a grill gazebo), it’s safer to set up your grill there.
+The heat and smoke produced during grilling need ample space to ventilate without causing discomfort or posing a risk to anyone present.

 Conclusion